The Origins of Irish Surnames

 Connolly

-Originally an Irish clan from Galway, the Connolly families settled in Cork, Meath, and Monaghan.
+Originally an Irish clan from Galway, the Connolly family settled in Cork, Meath, and Monaghan.

 Irish spelling: Ó Coingheallaigh